kexiZeroing/kexiZeroing.github.io/src/posts/learn-the-new-frontend-build-tool-vite.md

 - Only performs transpilation on `.ts` files and does NOT perform type checking.
 It assumes type checking is taken care of by your IDE and build process.
 For production builds, you can run `tsc --noEmit` in addition to Vite's build command.
 During development, use [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker) if you prefer having type errors directly reported in the browser.
 - Vite uses esbuild to transpile TypeScript into JavaScript which is about 20~30x faster than vanilla `tsc`.

+> While Vite and other tools handle the actual transpilation of TypeScript to JavaScript, they don't provide type checking out of the box.
+This means that you could introduce errors into your code and Vite would continue running the dev server without telling you.
+Fortunately, we can configure TypeScript's CLI to allow for type checking without interfering with our other tools.
+By setting `noEmit` to true, this makes TypeScript act more like a linter than a transpiler.

 ### CSS
 - Importing `.css` files will inject its content to the page via a `<style>` tag with HMR support.
 - Vite is pre-configured to support CSS `@import` inlining via `postcss-import`.